All Episodes

 The only limits that people face usually are those they impose on themselves.

-Well, I can't leave this town.
+Well, I can't leave this town, my family.

 Okay, fine.